tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

 whose values are arrays/Python iterables with the integer indices of the periods to include.
 Ignored for making CSVs.
 Although not strictly obligatory for plotting, if not provided, values from all periods will be included, which would be particularly nonsensical if any value for "adjustment" other than "none" is chosen. **Watch out for this.
-If you don't include it, the program will run without error, and you will get results that make sense, but they will be wrong.**
+If you don't include 'periods', the program will raise a ValueError, but as of this writing if you provide the relative periods along with non-relative periods when adjustment is not 'none' the program will run without error but produce a nonsensical result.**

 ### Opts for `make_spreadsheet` ###